mitsuhiko/lucumr/2011/2/1/exec-in-python.rst

 you compile it into bytecode first and then execute that bytecode only and only in a new dictionary as namespace.

+In Python 3 the ``exec ... in`` statement disappeared and instead you can use the new `exec` function which takes the globals and locals dictionaries as parameters.

 Performance Characteristics
 ---------------------------